-If your computer has an HDMI port, you can connect it to the projector using an optional HDMI cable.
+If your computer has an HDMI port, you can connect it to the projector using an optional HDMI cable (EX3212/EX5210/EX7210).

-Note: To connect a Mac that includes only a Mini-DVI port for video output, you need to obtain an adapter that allows you to connect to the projector's HDMI port.
+Note: To connect a Mac that includes only a Mini DisplayPort or Mini-DVI port for video output, you need to obtain an adapter that allows you to connect to the projector's HDMI port.
 Contact Apple for compatible adapter options.
 Older Mac computers (2009 and earlier) may not support audio through the HDMI port.